What to Harvest Each Month (Veg & Fruit)

 Autumn Harvest (September–November)

-Autumn marks a key phase in the UK harvest calendar.
+Autumn marks a key phase in the British harvest calendar.
 As summer crops begin to fade, maincrop vegetables, orchard fruit and long-term storage varieties take centre stage.
-Consequently, timing becomes even more important.
-If you harvest at the right moment, you improve flavour, extend storage life and reduce the risk of losing crops to prolonged rain or early frost.

-In northern or wetter regions, heavy rain can shorten harvest windows significantly.
-Meanwhile, in milder southern areas, some late summer crops continue well into early autumn.
-Therefore, when following a month-by-month harvest guide UK gardeners rely on, stay flexible and respond to local conditions rather than strict dates.
+In northern or wetter regions, heavy rain can shorten harvest windows significantly whilst in milder southern areas, some late summer crops continue well into early autumn.

-September acts as a transition within the wider UK harvest calendar by month.
-Late summer crops continue producing, while autumn varieties mature properly.
+September acts as a transition within the wider harvest calendar.

 In most UK gardens and allotments, September harvests include:

-October represents peak storage season within the UK seasonal harvest calendar.
-Cooler nights naturally enhance the flavour of many root vegetables and brassicas.
+October represents peak storage season within the seasonal harvest calendar.

 Common October harvests include: